chopperpromax/Chopper./README.md

 Engineering materials
 ====

-This repository contains engineering materials of a self-driven vehicle's model participating in the Second robotic competition of Cecyteq 2025.
+This repository contains engineering materials of a self-driven vehicle's model participating in the Second robotic's competition of Cecyteq 2025.

 ## Content